brlin-tw/mari0-snap/snap/screenshots/README.md

 # /snap/screenshots
 The screenshots of the snapped application.
-This is not currently synced to the product page on the Snap Store and should be uploaded by yourself.
+This is not currently synced to the product page on the Snap Store and should be uploaded by the snap's maintainer(s).